deepjyotiroy079/FileOrganizer/README.md

 # FileOrganizer

-This program will organize you files into different folders.
+This program will organize your files into separate folders.

 ## Compile